kanishka-commits/React.js/Practicals.md

 ### Dependency Array
 In React hooks like useMemo, useEffect, and useCallback, the dependency array tells React:\

-“Only re-run this logic if something inside the array changes.”
+“Only re-run this logic if something inside the array changes.”\

+if its's **empty**, Run this effect only once — right after the component mounts (i.e., gets rendered for the first time).

 ### propTypes
 propTypes is a way to check and validate the props (data) that a React component receives.\